-Small business owners spend their days concentrating on their particular specialty, but there's one thing they have in common: they all have to contend with a host of similar workforce issues.
-Our in-depth fact sheets give detailed information about common workforce issues, such as family medical leave, sick days and retirement.
+Small business owners spend their days concentrating on their particular specialty, but there's one thing they have in common: They all need tools to manage and grow their businesses.
+Our in-depth educational resources, websites and fact sheets give detailed information about accessing responsible capital; financial tools and management, workplace issues and benefits like retirement, healthcare and paid family leave; and much more.
 Additionally, we answer frequently asked questions about federal and state legislation and programs that offer publicly-administered access to paid leave and retirement benefits.

 Energy Upgrade California® is a statewide initiative committed to helping Californians take action to save energy, conserve and preserve natural resources, reduce demand on the energy grid and make informed choices about their energy use at home and at work—all of which goes a long way for California.

 This guide includes everything small business owners and their advisors need to know about offering health insurance in an easy to use step-by-step format.
 This online resource, provides small business owners with objective information on how to navigate the healthcare market since the passage of federal healthcare reform.
 California small businesses can find state-specific information here.

 Introduction: Build your wealth and secure your health

 As a small business owner, we know you wear many hats—from running the day-to-day operations of your business, to managing employees, building a brand and much more.
 And for aspiring entrepreneurs, this can mean juggling a traditional job while navigating the ins and outs of starting a new venture.
 One thing many entrepreneurs feel unequipped to deal while starting or running a business is how to handle business finances and maintain health.